 Instructions

-- In a large bowl, whisk together both flours, baking soda, cinnamon, and ginger.
+- In a medium bowl, whisk together the flour, baking soda, and ginger.

-- Scrape the dough onto a sheet of plastic wrap and form the dough into a disk, about 8-9” across.
+- Scrape the dough onto a sheet of plastic wrap and form the dough into a disk.

-- Refrigerate 1-2 hours or overnight, until firm and workable.
+- Chill 1-2 hours, until workable and no longer sticky.
 (If the dough is sticky it is not cold enough.)

-- WHEN READY TO BAKE: Preheat oven to 350 degrees F. Line two baking sheets with parchment paper.
+- WHEN READY TO BAKE: Preheat oven to 350 degrees F. Line a baking sheet with parchment paper.

-- Bake for 8-11 minutes until golden and just firm to the touch.
+- Bake for about 10 minutes and just firm to the touch.

-- Allow to dry and harden completely (several hours-overnight) before storing.
+- Allow the icing to dry and harden completely (several hours-overnight) before storing or packaging.

 - Stored in an airtight container at room temperature, Honey Jumbles stay fresh for at least 2 weeks.